Grace Clinton: Bristol City loan

-On 15 July 2022, it was announced Clinton had signed for Manchester United on a three-year contract.
 On 14 January 2023, having not yet made an appearance for Manchester United, Clinton joined Women's Championship side Bristol City on loan for the remainder of the season.
-She scored a 93rd minute equaliser on her debut in a game that City ended up winning 3-2 against Coventry United W.F.C.
-She then received two yellow cards and was ultimately sent off in her next game against Lewes F.C.
-Women in the FA Women's League Cup.
+The next day, she scored a 93rd minute equaliser on her debut in a game that Bristol City ended up winning 3–2 against Coventry United.
+In her second appearance, Clinton was sent off for two yellow cards against Lewes in the 2022–23 League Cup, that City won 1–0.